 Applicants may also submit up to three supplemental materials.
 These materials can include letters of support from patrons, visitors, or staff; accessibility brochures; a list of access programs and services; press materials highlighting accessibility programs and services; etc.

-Applications for the 2013 Awards for Emerging Leaders must be received by May 30, 2013.
-Submissions will be reviewed by committee and recipients will be selected in June.
+Applications for the 2014 Awards for Emerging Leaders must be received by April 30, 2014.
+Applications will be reviewed by committee and recipients will be selected in June.
 Applicants may be contacted for an interview.